California Kingsnake Care Sheet

 California kingsnakes thermoregulate in the wild.
 They move about to find and maintain (when they can) a preferred temperature.
 Being "cold blooded" they become the temperature of their surroundings.
 In captivity, choices are limited to what you provide so you should have a warm end and a cool end of your cage.

 There are many heaters, pads, cables and tape available from dealers to accomplish this.
 Some people use lights for heat, but this is not an efficient use of energy and has disadvantages.
 For instance, you could warm the air with the light, but the floor could still be too cool for the snake.
 Try to achieve 85 degrees Fahrenheit at one end and in the 70s at the cool end.
 Do not use "hot rocks," the heat is too centralized and can cause burns.
+If you are looking for a heat pad to use, the Zilla Heat Mats Reptile Terrarium Heater with a Zilla Terrarium Heat and Habitat Controller.

 Gina Cioli/I-5 Studio